-Explore the best books ABOUT Christmas for both kids and adults to have the most festive holiday season.
-While there is no shortage of famous Christmas books, not all of them focus on a celebration of the Christmas spirit and the holiday itself.
+Explore the best books about Christmas for both kids and adults to have the most festive holiday season.
+While there is no shortage of famous Christmas books, not all of them focus on celebrating the Christmas spirit.
+These do!

-This post shares the best holiday books about Christmas itself and its themes: family, generosity, belief, magic, joy, and more.
+Here you’ll get the top picks for the best holiday books about Christmas and its themes: family, generosity, belief, magic, joy, and more.

 Best Books About Christmas

 A list of the best books about Christmas would not be complete without A Christmas Carol, one of the most classic Christmas books about how the bitter old Ebenezer Scrooge is transformed by the spirit of Christmas after a visit from the ghost of his former business partner and the Ghosts of Christmases Past, Present and Yet to Come, including Bob Cratchit and Tiny Tim of course.

 But, what may surprise you is how beautiful and easily readable the original text is.
 It’s an absolute holiday “must-read” for all book lovers.